-If you found this page by searching for Chuchotage, this is the official site for the Chuchotage Android app: a personal realtime speech translation app for listening across languages.
+If you found this page by searching for Chuchotage, this is the official site for the Chuchotage app: a personal live translation app for listening across languages.

 The word